luoq4/codinginterview/InterviewSuggestions.md

-# Wei's General Suggestions on Preparing Coding Interview
+# Wei's General Suggestions For College Students on Preparing Coding Interview
 A simple general guide for college students to prepare coding interviews based on my own experiences.

-## Modified Date: 3.6.2018 ##
+## Modified Date: 3.16.2018 ##
 ## Status: Draft

 ## Table of Contents